ikz87/yawns/README.md

 There are more yawn types to come but you're more than welcome to open an issue suggesting any cool ideas you might have :)

+You can read more about how Yawns work in the [wiki](https://github.com/ikz87/yawns/wiki)

 # Features
 - Full markup on summary and body